jordantrujillo/jordantrujillo.github.io/_posts/2022-09-18-running-old-programs.markdown

 ## DOSBOX

 DOSBOX is an emulator that runs all your MSDOS software.
 It is easily customizable to make sure that those programs work correctly including clock speeds.
-Your performance will very here and will likely need to do your own research on how to get your specific program working.
+Your performance will vary here and will likely need to do your own research on how to get your specific program working.
 One problem you may have is getting the output to anywhere on your machine.
 It relies on you to configure mounts and mappings of specific folders which can be configured.

 DOSBOX is available for all major operating systems.